HigherOrderCO/Kind/DOCUMENTATION.md

 #### Duplication

-When different nodes collide, they "pass through" each other, duplicating themselves in the process.
+When different nodes collide, they "pass-through" each other, duplicating themselves in the process.
 This allows, for example, `CON` nodes with a label `>1` to be used to perform deep copies of any term, with `dup x = val; ...`.
 It can copy lambdas and applications because they are represented with `CON` nodes